-- 71b.
-Modify Section 5.8.3.2 Shoreline Residential Permitted Uses by inserting "community garden" immediately following "common open space areas." - 72.
-Section 5.8.3.3 Shoreline Residential Policies is hereby modified as follows: - Deleting b) in its entirety and replacing it with: b) Development adjacent to a provincial highway is subject to Ministry of Transportation review, approval and permits, including any proposed active transportation infrastructure." - adding "in accordance with Section 6.4.5 of this Plan" at the end of subsection g) - 73.
-Modify Section 5.8.3.6(1) Shoreline Residential Specific Policy Area Two (2) Amherst Island Ward, by referencing Section 10.22.19 - 74.
-5.9.2 Permitted Uses, insert ",hiking, cross-country skiing, swimming," immediately after the word "picnicking." - 75.
-Modify Section 5.9.3 g) and h) Open Space Policies by deleting g) and h) in their entirety and replace them with the following:
+- 98. Delete Section 5.8.2.5 e) Commercial and Industrial Uses in Hamlets and replace it with the following: - "d) One or more residential units may be permitted as an accessory use in connection with a commercial or industrial use." - 99.
+Delete Section 5.8.3 Estate Residential in its entirety. - 100.
+Modify Section 5.8.3.2 Permitted Uses by adding the words "community garden" immediately following the words "common open space areas" - 101.
+Section 5.8.3.3 Shoreline Residential Policies is hereby modified as follows: - Deleting b) in its entirety and replacing it with: b) Development adjacent to a provincial highway is subject to Ministry of Transportation review, approval and permits, including any proposed active transportation infrastructure."

-- "g) The Township will provide for parks in accordance with standards recommended in the Parks and Recreation Master Plan, 2017 and Section 7.1.2." - "i) Land required for parkland may be provided through parkland dedication, in accordance with Section 10.15." - 76.
-Delete Section in its entirety 5.9.4 Shoreline Areas and replace with the following:
+- adding "in accordance with Section 6.4.6 of this Plan" at the end of the first sentence in subsection g) - replacing the words "are to be developed" with "shall also be developed in accordance with Section 6.4.6" at the end of subsection g) - 102.
+Modify Section 5.8.3.5 c) i) be replacing reference to "Part 7" with "Part 9" - 103.
+Modify Section 5.8.3.6 Shoreline Residential Specific Policy Area Two (2) - Amherst Island Ward, by referencing Section 10.22.20 - 104.
+5.9.2 Permitted Uses, insert ",hiking, cross-country skiing, swimming," immediately after the word "picnicking." - 105.
+Modify Section 5.9.3 g) and h) Open Space Policies by deleting g) and h) in their entirety and replace them with the following: - "g) The Township will provide for parks in accordance with standards recommended in the Parks and Recreation Master Plan, 2017 and Section 7.1.2." - h) Land required for parkland may be provided through parkland dedication, in accordance with Section 10.15."